In the title, we made a bold statement about a professional truck driver's driver manager or fleet manager being the key to his or her paycheck.

 The relationship that a driver has with his/her driver manager is only part of the equation when it comes to getting a good paycheck.

-Another is how "aggressive" the manager is on behalf of his/her drivers.
+Another is how "aggressive" the manager is on behalf of his/her drivers, sometimes with respect to getting drivers miles.

 Managers sometimes have to smooth ruffled feathers when drivers run up against unwritten company rules that a driver didn't know about.